Enoch Burke claims he was defamed in newspaper article

 She said that there had been correspondence with the publisher of the article, but her brother was not happy with the response.

-She said that while the article had been taken down, her brother had no assurance that it would not be republished and had decided to seek an urgent injunction against the newspaper.
+She said although the article had been taken down, her brother had no assurance it would not be republished and had decided to seek an urgent injunction against the newspaper.

 She said that the matter was so urgent that her brother should be allowed to come before the court at some stage on Thursday.